gbv/jskos/jskos.md

-note          [language map] of [list]  see [SKOS Documentary Notes] startDate     [date]                    date of begin (birth, creation...) of the item endDate       [date]                    date of end (death, resolution...) of the item relatedDate   [date]                    other date somehow related to the item startPlace    [set]                     where an item started (e.g. place of birth) endPlace      [set]                     where an item ended (e.g. place of death) place         [set]                     other relevant place(s) of the item
+note          [language map] of [list]  see [SKOS Documentary Notes] startDate     [date]                    date of begin (birth, creation...) of the item endDate       [date]                    date of end (death, resolution...) of the item relatedDate   [date]                    other date somehow related to the item (deprecated) relatedDates  array of [date]           other dates somehow related to the item startPlace    [set]                     where an item started (e.g. place of birth) endPlace      [set]                     where an item ended (e.g. place of death) place         [set]                     other relevant place(s) of the item